Advice For Athletes Approaching Tryouts

 1. Playing sports at a high level involves a lot of driving

-Whether driving to and from practice facilities that are not near your home, or travelling on the weekends to attend out of town tournaments, players will spend a lot of time on the road.
+Whether driving to and from practice facilities that are not near your home or traveling on the weekends to attend out-of-town tournaments, players will spend a lot of time on the road.
 Athletes should understand how to use this time to their advantage- resting, learning, preparing, or even catching up on school work.
 By utilizing this time wisely, it will become less of a burden and instead be time well spent.

 2. The emotional connection to other athletes